-1. Insert the key in the driver's door key cylinder.

-2. Turn the key toward the back and hold it.
-After the doors and the hatch/liftgate are locked, the windows close while the key is turned.
+- 1. Insert the key in the driver's door key cylinder. - 2.
+Turn the key toward the back and hold it.
+After the doors and the hatch/ liftgate/trunk lid are locked, the windows close as long as the key is turned.